privacy-scaling-explorations/maci/docs/elgamal-api.md

 ### generateNewKeyFromDeactivated (Poll smart contract)

 Attempts to generate new key from the deactivated one.

+Called from the generateNewKeyFromDeactivated function from the Message Processor smart contract.

 ```solidity
 function generateNewKeyFromDeactivated(Message memory _message, PubKey memory _encPubKey) external returns (uint256);